Arksine/moonraker/docs/web_api.md

 - `date`:  The announcement creation date in unix time.
 - `dismissed`: If set to `true` this announcement has been previously dismissed
+- `date_dismissed`: The date the announcement was dismissed in unix time.
+  If the announcement has not been dismissed this value is `null`.
+- `dismiss_wake`: If the announcement was dismissed with a `wake_time` specified this is the time (in unix time) at which the `dismissed` state will revert.
+If the announcement is not dismissed or dismissed indefinitely this value will be `null`.
 - `source`: The source from which the announcement was generated.
 Can be `moonlight` or `internal`.
 - `feed`: The RSS feed for moonlight announcements.
 For example, this